ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The client MUST abort if any of the following happen for any HPKE config
 request:

-* the GET request failed or did not return a valid HPKE configuration; or
+* the GET request failed or did not return a valid HPKE config list;
+* the HPKE config list is empty; or
-* the HPKE configuration specifies a KEM, KDF, or AEAD algorithm the client does not recognize.
+* no HPKE config advertised by the aggregator specifies a supported a KEM, KDF, or AEAD algorithm triple.

 Aggregators SHOULD use HTTP caching to permit client-side caching of this resource {{!RFC5861}}.
 Aggregators SHOULD favor long cache lifetimes to avoid